szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 We discussed how to use SQLAlchemy to persist domain models to the database.

-The post starts by introducing the concept of a domain model and explaining why it's important to separate domain logic from persistence logic.
+We started by introducing the concept of a domain model and explaining why it's important to separate domain logic from persistence logic.

-The post then goes on to discuss different ways of persisting domain models with SQLAlchemy.
+Then we discussed different ways of persisting domain models with SQLAlchemy.

 Code examples for each of these approaches, demonstrated how to define domain models and how to persist them to a database using SQLAlchemy.
 It also discusses the pros and cons of each approach.